-What is a Digital Headquarter?
+What is Digital Headquarters?

-A digital headquarter is a new umbrella term for describing the shape of transpiring hybrid work environments companies are now attempting to operate.
+Digital headquarters is a new umbrella term for describing the shape of transpiring hybrid work environments companies are now attempting to operate.
 Essentially, it is an expanded definition of the digital workplace — a business strategy for actively leveraging digital workplace tools and technologies to improve individual employee experience, as well as business processes and capabilities — scaled across a larger number of sites.

 The concept of “digital headquarters” prompts companies to think about how they could create a consistent, integrated, and empowering work experience for the workforce, dispersed across functions and locations.